 Air pollution is a growing threat to the world.
 Rapid industrialisation and rampant urbanisation combined with an unsustainable lifestyle are the leading cause of the increase in air pollution.
-Most of the world’s megacities are reeling under the pressure of air pollution and are developing various mechanisms and plans to deal with it.
-This, in turn, requires the diversion of resources which could have been otherwise used for other social welfare needs.
+Most of the world’s megacities are reeling under the pressure of air pollution and are developing various mechanisms and plans to deal with the rising global issue.
+This, in turn, requires the diversion of resources which could have been otherwise used for other social welfare needs, among others.
 Apart from that, air pollution, in 2018, had lead to around 7 million deaths worldwide.

 People living in megacities are at the most risk.
 To counter the growing menace of air pollution, they can adopt a particular lifestyle like using public transport or carpools for travelling, cleaning the house, using indoor air purifiers, among others.
 The people living in big polluted cities can also wear masks when they are outdoors, to minimise the risk of air pollution.